plumed-nest/plumed-nest/README.md

 The global keys that you can override at single input level are `natoms`, `nreplicas`, and `plumed_version`.

+**acknowledgement**: This field can be used to add acknowledgements to funding connected to the data deposited in the nest.

 <a name="zip-info"></a>
 ## Where should the zip files be hosted